chitzinwin/chromeOSUbuntu/README.md

 rm /tmp/container_setup.sh; curl -o /tmp/container_setup.sh https://raw.githubusercontent.com/lafaspot/chromeOSUbuntu/master/container_setup.sh; bash /tmp/container_setup.sh
 ```

+If you run the script a second time the cosmic container will be deleted and recreated.
+You can run it as many times as needed.

 ## Helpfull commands for vsh, vmc, lxc

 ### VM commands - basic gentoo VM compiled by google to be small and fast